Evercore set to lose out as Aramco reshuffles IPO roles: sources

 Its gestation has however been complicated by scepticism about Crown Prince Mohammed bin Salman’s public declaration in 2016 that the sale would value the company at $2 trillion.
 There are also concerns about the legal risks and tough disclosure requirements associated with a foreign listing.

-Additional reporting by Hadeel El Sayegh in Dubai; Editing by Kirsten Donovan
+Additional reporting by Hadeel El Sayegh in Dubai; Editing by Kirsten Donovan and Elaine Hardcastle